groucho75/phmisk/README.md

 ### Custom controller files

-You can map custom controller/method as a route: put your controllers inside `app\Controllers` and they will be autoloded.
+You can map custom controller/method as a route: put your controllers inside `app\controllers` and they will be autoloded.
 Here is a route provided by custom controller called `Demo`:
 ```php
 $demo = new App\Controllers\Demo();